jamesascarter/FAAST2/README.md

+# FAAST

-This challenge requires me to to create a Tube System that will have the following functions:
+This challenge set by Makers Academy requires me to to create a Tube System that will have the following functions:

-There will be a number of trains in the system
+>There will be a number of trains in the system

-Trains will travel from station to station
+>Trains will travel from station to station

-Inside of a station, when the train stops.
-Passengers will alightand enter the carriages of the train.
+>Inside of a station, when the train stops.
+Passengers will alight and enter the carriages of the train.

-A passenger will touch in and touch out at the station.
+>A passenger will touch in and touch out at the station.

-Each coach of the train will hold upto 40 passengers
+>Each coach of the train will hold upto 40 passengers.

-Each train is made of a number of coaches.
+>Each train is made of a number of coaches.

-I have mapped out this project in the following manner using CRC.

-					Station

-Functions:

-To allow trains to arrive and depart.

-To allow passengers to arrive and depart station.

-Interactions: Passengers, Trains.

-					Trains

-Functions:

-Move from station to station.

-Carry 3 coaches.

-Interactions:

-Station and coaches

-					Coaches

-Functions:

-Have a capacity of 40
-Hold passengers
-Allow passengers to enter the coach.

-Interactions: Passengers, train, station.

-					Passengers

-Functions: Touch in and out at the station
-Interactions: Station and coaches
+>A passenger can only travel with at least £2 in credit.

+### Tech

+* Ruby - Object-orientated language
+* Rspec - Testing
+* Dillinger - Markdown Editor